DC Courts' Pandemic Operations Information

 For information about tolling of deadlines, please click here.

-Attorneys and self-represented litigants can file documents electronically using CaseFileXpress at https://dc.casefilexpress.com/Login.aspx.
+Attorneys and self-represented individuals can file documents electronically using CaseFileXpress at https://dc.casefilexpress.com/Login.aspx.

 People not registered for CaseFileXpress may file documents by mail or by putting them in the drop box in the lobby of the Moultrie Courthouse (500 Indiana Avenue, NW) to the left of the Information Counter.
 The mailing address for filings is: